raulgrecio/chatty/README.md

 # chatty

-A WhatsApp clone with React Native, Express, and Apollo
+A WhatsApp clone with React Native, Express, and Apollo.

+This code is for Part 2 in a multipart blog series building Chatty.
+You can view the blog post [here](https://medium.com/@simontucker/building-chatty-part-2-graphql-queries-with-express-6dce83b39479).

 ## Installing
 ```